 However, Royal Caribbean is the line that pushes the envelope the most when it comes to building bigger ships.

-The line of ships at the top right of the chart represent the cruise line's Oasis-class of ships, which are the biggest in the world.
-First launched in 2009, the ships within this class are all at least 225,000 gross tons.
+The line of ships at the top of the chart represent the cruise line's Oasis class of ships and then its Icon class, which are now the biggest in the world.
+Oasis first launched in 2009, and the ship within this class are all at least 225,000 gross tons.
+Icon class debuted in 2024 with Icon of the Seas, which is roughly 250,000 gross tons.

 That's about three times the size of the average ship built in the 1990s.